Skin Tag Removal in London

 Anyone can develop skin tags, but in some cases, they might be an indication of underlying health problems, such as obesity or Human Papillomavirus (HPV).
 Even though skin tags are usually not a cause for worry, it can be wise to have them examined by a healthcare provider.
 Whether they are causing discomfort or not, getting them checked can help ensure that there are no underlying health issues that need to be addressed.
 If you do decide that you’d like to have them removed, medical professionals, like those at Centre for Surgery, can assist you with safe and effective removal procedures.

-The Skin Tag Removal Procedure at Our Clinic
+Skin Tag Removal Process

-The Removal Process: Skin tag removal is typically a quick and straightforward procedure, often completed in under 30 minutes.
+Skin tag removal is typically a quick and straightforward procedure, often completed in under 30 minutes.
 Since most skin tags are relatively small, anaesthesia is usually not required.
 However, if the skin tag is larger or if you have several skin tags, your doctor may use local anaesthesia to ensure that the procedure is painless for you.

-Techniques: The removal method will depend on the size and location of your skin tag.
+The removal method will depend on the size and location of your skin tag.
 It could be a surgical removal or another technique, which your doctor will discuss with you during your consultation.
 Rest assured, the approach will be tailored to your specific situation.

 Here’s a closer look at the methods we might use:

-1. Erbium YAG Laser:
+Erbium YAG Laser

 - What it is: A cutting-edge laser treatment that minimises thermal injury, often considered the gold standard for treating superficial skin lesions.